MusemB/cmyk-rgb_color_sensor/README.md

 * when MOSI is only enabled. i.e master only transmits to slave

 ### SPI functional block diagram
-* The shift register consists of 2 bytes
+* The shift register consists of 2 bytes & can be configged to either 1 byte or 2 bytes
 * Tx buffer is connected to APB bus, which can write to it, and in turn Tx buffer writes to the shift register, when the shift register is free (i.e, not used by MISO).
   Afterwards, the data is sent from the shift register to MOSI